JoeYZXd/RMBG-1.4/README.md

 ## Architecture

-The model’s architecture is based on [IS-Net](https://github.com/xuebinqin/DIS).
-Yet, we employ a distinct training scheme and utilize our proprietary data for the training process, enhancing the model's effectiveness.
+RMBG v1.4 is developed on the [IS-Net](https://github.com/xuebinqin/DIS) enhanced with our unique training scheme and proprietary dataset.
+These modifications significantly improve the model’s accuracy and effectiveness in diverse image-processing scenarios.

 ## Usage